nikkijuk/camunda-playground/README.md

 ## BPM enables continuous improvement

-It is seldom that systems doesn't change, and thus it's valuable to build them easily adaptable.
+It is seldom that systems do not change (actually: if they stay same they are dead), and thus it's valuable to build them easily adaptable.

 There's theory: making process easy to understand and change makes it possible to measure and improve.